< PREV | NEXT > | INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 In early May 1942, a naval thrust intended to extend Japanese control southwest of New Guinea was blunted and forced to turn back in the Battle of the Coral Sea.
 The US Navy got somewhat the worse in the fight, but it was a strategic victory, and it also demonstrated that the US could hold its own in a fight with the Imperial Japanese Navy (IJN).

 Japan's war machine then suffered a major blow in early June 1942, when the IJN suffered disastrous losses in a confrontation with the US Navy near Midway Island.
 Midway marked the end of Japan's blitzkrieg in the Pacific; the Japanese had been approaching the limits of their offensive capability in any case, but Midway was an emphatic statement that Japan's days of easy victories were over.
 The Japanese still retained substantial military power, but the initiative had slipped from their grasp.
-With their forces dispersed over such a wide area they were vulnerable to Allied counterstrokes -- if such could be arranged.
+With their forces dispersed over such a wide area, they were vulnerable to Allied counterstrokes -- if such could be arranged.

 BACK_TO_TOP